-Alabama Rivers Alliance recommends a flow regime downstream from Harris Dam that mimics the natural hydrograph and, to the fullest extent possible, provides seasonal variability, restores aquatic habitat, reduces river level and temperature fluctuations, and is adaptively managed for the benefit of aquatic species.
-Alabama Rivers Alliance recommends [10(a) no. 3] that a combined 400-450 cfs flow be passed from the warm epilimnion of the lake when it is stratified and that this flow always have a DO of at least 5.0 mg/L. Alabama Rivers Alliance also recommends [10(a) no. 2.B] that the powerhouse intake structure be modified to provide warmer water through enhancing the ability to raise the skimmer weir, destratification of a portion of the reservoir at the current intake level, or installation of a multi-level intake structure.
+ARA recommends a flow regime downstream from Harris Dam that mimics the natural hydrograph and, to the fullest extent possible, provides seasonal variability, restores aquatic habitat, reduces river level and temperature fluctuations, and is adaptively managed for the benefit of aquatic species.
+ARA recommends [10(a) no. 3] that a combined 400-450 cfs flow be passed from the warm epilimnion of the lake when it is stratified and that this flow always have a DO of at least 5.0 mg/L. ARA also recommends [10(a) no. 2.B] that the powerhouse intake structure be modified to provide warmer water through enhancing the ability to raise the skimmer weir, destratification of a portion of the lake at the current intake level, or installation of a multi-level intake structure.

-37 Alabama DCNR recommends at least 30 minutes of time to up-ramp each turbine from off-line to full gate and at least 2 hours between ceasing on-line operation of the two units.
+42 Alabama DCNR recommends at least 30 minutes of time to up-ramp each turbine from off-line to full gate and at least 2 hours between ceasing on-line operation of the two units.
 Further details on recommended ramping rates and spawning stabilization are provided in Fishery Resources, Minimum Instream Flows, later in this section.